avipatel97/avipatel97.github.io/readme.txt

 Things to do:

+Other notes:
+<script src="https://kit.fontawesome.com/3cc8c7d41e.js" crossorigin="anonymous"></script>

+Things to consider:
 -Change this file name to Release Notes?
--Decide if I want to have a blog section.
+-Do I want to have a blog section.
 What wound the posts be?
 -Do I just want to make an IG so its a photo blog.
 No, because I then would be concerned over likes/comments instead of the content itself.
 -Do I want to write, long extensive things?
 No. I would rather write small blurbs about daily occurance.
 Ex. -One photo of interracial marriage and my interracial blurbs